kinoubenkyou/code-bebop/content/2018-10-22-selection_sorting.md

 Category: Algorithm
 Tags: Python

-The idea for selection sorting is selecting the min/max element and swap it with the first element in the unsorted side.
+Selection sorting is an in-place sort algorithm.
+The idea is selecting the min/max element and swap it with the first element in the unsorted side.
+In other words, it appends the correct element from the unsorted side to the sorted side.
+The sorting repeats this until no element is left on the unsorted side.

 The characteristics and performance of the sorting include:

-* Space complexity of O(1): the sorting involves swaping only elements on the list.
-* Non-stability: the sorting changes the position of elements in the unsorted side when it does the swapping.
+* Space Complexity: O(1)
+* Non-stability
-* Worst-case time complexity of O(n^2) comparison and O(n) swapping: the sorting involves 2 levels of looping.
+* Worst-case Time Complexity: O(n^2) comparison and O(n) swapping
-* Best-case time complexity of O(n^2) comparison and O(1) swapping: if the list is already sorted, no swapping will happen but all the comparison will remain.
+* Best-case Time Complexity: O(n^2) comparison and O(1) swapping

 The implementation in Python is as follow: